Behoston/hmm_profile/README.md

 ### Release

-1. Change version in setup.py to `x.y.z.dev0` (or leave if minor version bump) and ensure changelog is up to date.
+1. Change version in setup.py to `x.y.z.dev0` (or leave if minor version bump) and ensure changelog is up-to-date.
 (`Nothing changed yet.` is not ok, CI will fail)
 2. Tag head of master branch with `x.y.z` without `.dev0`